Why should I spay or neuter my pet?

 While both spaying and neutering are major surgical procedures, they are also the most common surgeries performed by veterinarians on cats and dogs.
 Like any surgical procedure, sterilization is associated with some anesthetic and surgical risk, but the overall incidence of complications is very low.
 Although reproductive hormones cause mating behaviors that may be undesirable for many pet owners, these hormones also affect your pet’s overall health and can be beneficial whether your pet has had a litter or not.
 Removing your pet’s ovaries or testes removes these hormones and can result in increased risk of health problems such as urinary incontinence and some types of cancer.
 Talk to your veterinarian about the benefits and risks of the sterilization procedure so you can make an informed decision.
 Removing a female dog or cat’s ovaries eliminates heat cycles and generally reduces the unwanted behaviors that may lead to owner frustration.
 Removing the testes from male dogs and cats reduces the breeding instinct, making them less inclined to roam and more content to stay at home.
 Talk to your veterinarian about the benefits and risks of the sterilization procedure so you can make an informed decision.

-What if I forgot/forget or cancel my clinic appointment?
+What if I forgot about my appointment or forget/cancel my clinic appointment?

 Caring individuals and businesses monetarily sponsor our endeavors so that can subsidize the cost to run the clinics.
 Clinics are primarily run by volunteers, and our Veterinarians only receive a small payment for their services.
 If you’d like to contribute time or money, please look at the opportunities available on our Volunteer and Sponsor pages.